kazurayam/unittest-helper/README.md

 #### Project directory is resolved via classpath

-The `com.kazurayam.unittest.TestHelper` class resolves the project directory via classpath.
+The `com.kazurayam.unittest.TestOutputOrganizer` class resolves the project directory via classpath.
 Here I said "the class resolves a path via classpath"?
 What do I mean here?

 If you use Gradle to build the project, then most probably you have the class file under the `build/classes/java/test/` directory with sub-path `my/SampleTest.class`.
 This case, the parent of the `build` directory is presumed to be the project directory.

 If you use Maven to build the project, then most probably you have the class file under the `target/test-classes/` directory with sub-path `my/SampleTest.class`.
 This case, the parent of the `target` directory is presumed to be the project directory.

-Are you using other build tools so that the project file tree is different from Maven & Gradle? --- This case you can tell your own tree structure to the `TestHelper` instance.
+Are you using other build tools so that the project file tree is different from Maven & Gradle? --- This case you can tell your own tree structure to the `TestOutputOrganizer` instance.
 See the long explanation for detail.

-Resolving the project directory via classpath means that `TestHelper` object does not depend on the current working directory (= `System.getProperty('user.dir')`) of the process.
+Resolving the project directory via classpath means that `TestOutputOrgainzer` object does not depend on the current working directory (= `System.getProperty('user.dir')`) of the process.

 ## Long explanation